mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 Let’s have the summary of counts for cells. `colSums()` is a function that works on each column in a matrix and returns the sum of the elements in the corresponding column as a vector element.

 ```
-# summary of counts for cells
+# Summary of counts for cells
 counts_per_cell <- Matrix::colSums(counts)
 head(counts_per_cell)
 ## F01157_AAACCTGAGCATCATC F01157_AAACCTGGTGAACCTT F01157_AAACCTGTCATCGCTC